This post may contain affiliate links. Read our disclosure policy here.

 My family loves veggies grilled in hobo packets with butter and garlic.

-I try to look for new recipes to serve our standby veggies.
-Roasting them is a winner!
+I try to look for new recipes to serve to our kids.
+This recipe looks great!
+I will have to try it out.

 Cheese of any kind helps the veggies go down in our house!